 The world itself is also very, very original.
 While I can understand that the militarized training for teens smacks of “Hunger Games” and “Divergent”, this world is far more creative than that.
 For one, this isn’t a totalitarian regime that is oppressing these kids by using violence and isolation to control them.
 This is another outside force, in this case the Sidhé, or fairies.
 And these fairies are not the kind of fairies we think of in sanitized fairy tales.
 These fairies were banished from Ireland to another world, and they are taking their revenge by sucking up Ireland’s teenagers and trying to kill them.
-And succeeding 1 out of 10 times.
+And succeeding most of the time.
 These are the kinds of violent fairies that original folklore spoke of, the kind that would put a death curse on a baby just because they weren’t invited to said baby’s Christening.

 I think that modern fantasy needs more evil and menacing fairies, and “The Call” really delivered on that.
 Not only are the Sidhé mysterious and vengeful, they are very, VERY violent.
 Like, to the point where I was getting pretty disturbed by the kind of stuff that they would inflict upon the teens who were taken by The Call.
 From skinning them, to mutilating them, to transforming them into hideous creatures out of Giger-esque nightmares, these Sidhé were not screwing around, and it made the stakes feel very, very high.
 Which in turn made me terrified to see what happened next, but also unable to put the book down whenever a poor, hapless teen was taken by The Call.
 I also appreciated how Ó Guilín has changed Ireland in subtle ways to reflect how this situation would affect society, with the people knowing English, Old Irish, and Sidhé out of tradition, pride, and necessity, just as I liked how he made it clear that the Sidhé are not the only villains in this story, and in some ways are understandably upset.
 The best example of this is that by far the scariest villain is not the evil fairies, but a human teenager named Conor.
 His misogyny and violent obsession with Nessa was just as off putting as the sadistic fairies that chase down teenagers, and the fact that Conor is a very realistic villain in his sociopathy and entitlement made him the most skin crawling of all the antagonists in this book.